ujokovic/Lane-Detection-MSuAI/writeup_template.md

 `calibrate.py` script is used to calibrate a camera, which involves determining the camera's intrinsic parameters and distortion coefficients.
 #
 First we define number of rows and columns in the chessboard pattern and sets the termination criteria for the corner sub-pixel refinement algorithm.
 Then we prepare a grid of object points corresponding to the expected positions of corners on the chessboard.
-Here we assume that chessboard is fixed on the (x,y) plane at z=0.
+Here we assume that chessboard is fixed on the ('x','y') plane at z=0.
 These object points are the same for all calibration images.

 Then we loop through the all calibration images in the `camera_cal/` directory.
 Each loaded image we convert to grayscale and attempt to find corners of the chessboard pattern using `cv2.findChessboardCorners()` function.
 If the corners are found, algorithm then refines their positions using the corner sub-pixel refinement algorithm.